Ramulica/Wordle/README.md

 # **WORDLE**

 Wordle gives players six chances to guess a randomly selected five-letter word.
-As shown above, if you have the right letter in the right spot, it shows up green.
+If you have the right letter in the right spot, it shows up green.
 A correct letter in the wrong spot shows up yellow.
 A letter that isn't in the word in any spot shows up gray.

 ---